-Statement II: In forced convection, the fluid is forced to flow along
+Statement II: In forced convection, the fluid is forced to flow along the solid surface by means of fans or pumps.

-A. Statement I is true, Statement II is true and Statement II is the
+A. (a)Statement I is true, Statement II is true and Statement II is the correct explanation for statement I.